 The mission of the Physical Education program is to provide students with a basic foundation of motor and manipulative skills, an understanding of the importance of physical fitness and sport, and the opportunity to develop effective personal and social skills.
 Students are provided with the opportunity and information necessary to make decisions about physical activity for their personal challenge, enjoyment, health, self-expression, and social interaction.
 Our goal is to promote a positive learning environment that meets the needs and abilities of all students, and encourages them to maintain a physically active lifestyle.

 For Park students, science is not just information gathering; it is an ongoing process involving investigating, questioning, reasoning, predicting, discovery, and problem-solving.
 Lower School science teachers work with children and homeroom teachers to nurture the interest and capacity for science learning.
 Park’s 100-acre campus laboratory is where children collect and sort stream-bed samples, study the Monarch butterfly, identify seasonal changes in plant life on nature trails, and analyze plankton and water samples from the pond.

 Innovation and inquiry are complemented by the use of technology throughout the Lower School.
 Classroom teachers use interactive media through the use of Smart Boards, interactive projectors, tablets, and desktop computers.
-Formal computer instruction begins in first grade and continues to build as students use lab computers, laptops, iPads, and Smart Boards through the Lower School.
+Formal computer instruction begins in first grade and continues to build as students use lab computers, laptops, iPads, and interactive white boards through the Lower School.
 The Lower School technology coordinator works closely with homeroom teachers and other special area instructors to develop integrated instruction based on the International Society for Technology in Education (ISTE) standards for students.
 These standards aim to help students fulfill the following roles and “thrive in a constantly evolving technological landscape.”

 ISTE Standards for Students: